py-mine/mcproto/docs/installation.md

 - Index-based installation with hashes and attestations
 - Easier CI/CD and lockfile compatibility
+- Skips the need to build the package locally, pre-built wheels are downloaded directly
 - No need for Git to be installed

 !!! warning